sqlxpert/z-container-api-kafka-aws-terraform/README.md

     available, can't make sense of a one-letter search term and tend to ignore two-character terms.
 Short search terms are stop-words in almost all cases.

- 5. Uninstall the AWS CLI and replace it with the latest version.
+ 5. Clone this repository.

     ```shell
-    sudo dnf remove awscli

-    cd /tmp
-    curl 'https://awscli.amazonaws.com/awscli-exe-linux-aarch64.zip' --output 'awscliv2.zip'
-    unzip awscliv2.zip
-    sudo ./aws/install --update
-    ```

- 6. Clone this repository.

-    ```shell
     cd ~
     git clone 'https://github.com/sqlxpert/z-container-api-kafka-aws-terraform.git'
     ```

- 7. Initialize Terraform and create the AWS infrastructure.
+ 6. Initialize Terraform and create the AWS infrastructure.
 There's no need for a separate `terraform plan` step. `terraform apply` outputs the plan and gives you a chance to approve before anything is done.
 If you don't like the plan, don't type `yes`&nbsp;!

     > CloudPosse's otherwise excellent
     [dynamic-subnets](https://registry.terraform.io/modules/cloudposse/dynamic-subnets/aws/latest)
-    module isn't dynamic enough to be integrated with [AWS IP Address Manager
+    module isn't "dynamic" enough for
+    [AWS IP Address Manager
     (IPAM)](https://docs.aws.amazon.com/vpc/latest/ipam/what-it-is-ipam.html),
-    so you have to allocate subnet IP addresses before continuing.
-I like IPAM because it minimizes the number of private IP address range inputs.
-The more of these we specify, the more brittle a configuration becomes.
+    so you do have to allocate the subnet IP address ranges beforehand.
+I like IPAM because it does the work of dividing up one private IP address space.
+    Specifying multiple, interdependent IP address ranges would produce a brittle configuration rather than a general-purpose, reusable infrastructure template.

     ```shell
     cd ~/z-container-api-kafka-aws-terraform/terraform